eslint/eslint/docs/rules/README.md

 * [guard-for-in](guard-for-in.md) - make sure `for-in` loops have an `if` statement (off by default)
 * [no-alert](no-alert.md) - disallow the use of `alert`, `confirm`, and `prompt`
 * [no-caller](no-caller.md) - disallow use of `arguments.caller` or `arguments.callee`
-* [no-catch-shadow](no-catch-shadow.md) - disallow the catch clause parameter name being the same as a variable in the outer scope
-* [no-delete-var](no-delete-var.md) - disallow deletion of variables
 * [no-eval](no-eval.md) - disallow use of `eval()`
 * [no-floating-decimal](no-floating-decimal) - disallow the use of leading or trailing decimal points in numeric literals
 * [no-native-reassign](no-native-reassign.md) - disallow reassignments of native objects